 After years of artistic absence from Poland, Krzysztof Pastor was invited by the Teatr Wielki – Polish National Opera in Warsaw to stage his Tristan to the music of Richard Wagner.
 Following the choreographer’s first visits to Warsaw, the theatre’s general director Waldemar Dąbrowski asked Pastor to accept the position of director of the Polish National Opera’s ballet company, with the aim of giving the company artistic independence and elevating its position at the Teatr Wielki to that of the Polish National Ballet.
 Pastor took up his new post on 18 March 2009 while retaining his duties as resident choreographer of Het Nationale Ballet in Amsterdam until June 2017.
 From the moment he took the position of the Polish National Ballet’s director he staged in Warsaw his earlier ballets: Kurt Weill (2009), In Light and Shadow (2010), Moving Rooms (2012), Romeo and Juliet (2014), The Tempest and Bolero (2016) and also some new works created especially for PNB: And the Rain Will Pass… (2011), Adagio&Scherzo (2014), Casanova in Warsaw (2015), his own original version of Swan Lake (2017) and Chopin’s Concerto in F minor (2018).

-Pastor received special prizes from the Polish Minister of Culture and National Heritage, Polish Theatre Artists Union and Polish Society of Authors and Composers and was awarded the Officer’s Cross of the Order of Polonia Restituta, the ‘Merit to Culture – Gloria Artis’ Gold Medal and Honorary Golden Star from Lithuanian Ministry of Culture.
-In 2017, he was awarded the title of an ‘Outstanding Pole’ from Polish Promotional Emblem Foundation ‘Teraz Polska’ (2017).
+Pastor received special prizes from the Polish Minister of Culture and National Heritage, Polish Theatre Artists Union and Polish Society of Authors and Composers and was awarded the Officer’s Cross of the Order of Polonia Restituta, the ‘Merit to Culture – Gloria Artis’ Gold Medal.
+He was also awarded the title of an ‘Outstanding Pole’ from Polish Promotional Emblem Foundation ‘Teraz Polska’ (2017).
 In 2021 he was appointed to the Program Board of the Polish National Institute for Music and Dance.

 (photo: Łukasz Murgrabia)